 To access material, start machines and answer questions login.

-This room will equip you with sound knowledge of solutions.
-We will also explore the most popular open-source solution in the upcoming tasks.
+This room will equip you with sound knowledge of IDS solutions.
+We will also explore the most popular open-source IDS solution in the upcoming tasks.

 Learning Objectives